Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Doubly Robust Weighted Generalized Linear Model

 \begin{assumption} When at least one of the two nuisance models $\pi$ or $f$ is correctly specified, there exists a unique population parameter $\btheta^*=(\bbeta^*,\bpsi^*)$ such that $\E[\bU_3(\bbeta^*,\bpsi^*)]=\boldsymbol0$. \end{assumption}

-\begin{theorem} Assume that the SUTVA, ignorability, consistency, and positivity conditions described in the previous section and \textbf{Assumption 1} hold.
-If the posited baseline model satisfies $x^\psi \subseteq x^\beta$, then $\bpsi^*=\bpsi_0$, where $\bpsi_0$ is the underlying true blip parameter. \end{theorem}
+\begin{theorem} Assume that the SUTVA, ignorability, consistency, and positivity conditions described in Section 2.1 and \textbf{Assumption 1} hold as described in Section 3.1.
+If the posited baseline model satisfies $x^\psi \subseteq x^\beta$, and the link function $g$ is known, then the solution $\bpsi^*$ to $\E[\bU_3(\bbeta,\bpsi)]=0$ satisfies $\bpsi^*=\bpsi_0$, where $\bpsi_0$ is the underlying true blip parameter. \end{theorem}

-Theorem 1 states that under standard causal assumptions, the population parameter $\bpsi^*$ is equivalent to the true data-generating value of the blip (and corresponding ITR) parameter $\bpsi_0$ if one of two nuisance models $\pi$ or $f$ is correctly specified.
+Theorem 1 states that under standard causal assumptions, the population parameter $\bpsi^*$ is equivalent to the true data-generating value of the blip (and corresponding ITR) parameter $\bpsi_0$, if one of two nuisance models, $\pi$ or $f$, is correctly specified.
 This implies that the blip estimator $\widehat\bpsi$ obtained by solving $\bU_3(\bbeta,\bpsi)$ is a doubly robust estimator.

 \begin{remark} The condition of the existence of a unique population parameter is similar to the condition of the existence of the quasi-maximum likelihood estimate when the likelihood is misspecified \citep{white1982maximum}.
 The assumption that $\xp \subseteq \xb$ in the posited model is referred to as the strong heredity assumption \citep{strong}: the corresponding main effects of an interaction term must be included in the model. \end{remark}